danielharrell/does_music_move/does_music_move.md

 or merely observe it, as a matter of knowledge.

-Something like this is also at work in our experience of dreams, taking "dreams" now in the ordinary sense.
+Something like this is also at work in our experience of dreams, taking "dreams" again in the ordinary sense.
 For our dreams so often contain implausible or even impossible events, not to mention the sense in which all its events, once